compose-us/build-in-public/updates/2023-10-11 Starting to build/README.md

 Since we’re mainly developers and like contributing to open source projects, it makes sense to us to build our products in public: Sharing knowledge about product development can attract business for our core agency.
 So even if our products end up as catastrophes regarding sales, this will not be a disastrous outcome for us as a company.

 ## The product
 Our first product is going to solve a technical challenge we face quite often.
 Users need to upload documents or images to a web application through a form.
 While this is usually not a big issue, it’s a UX challenge if the user has the specific document or image on a secondary device.
 Do they send it to themselves as an email or through a cloud storage provider before being able to finish the form on their primary device?
-Can they use Airdrop or a similar thing to do this?
+Can they use Airdrop or something similar to do this?

 We have different ideas on how to solve this in a user centered way and we will explore and share them with you while we’re working on this.
 To keep you in the loop, we will provide regular updates.